alshedivat/al-folio/_pages/teaching.md

 ---
 layout: page
-permalink: /teaching/
+permalink: /videos/
-title: teaching
+title: videos
-description: Materials for courses you taught.
-Replace this text with your description.
+description: Science Communication
 nav: true
 nav_order: 5
 ---

-For now, this page is assumed to be a static description of your courses.
-You can convert it to a collection similar to `_projects/` so that you can have a dedicated page for each course.
+I believe that conveying science effectively and persuasively to the general public is just as important, if not more important, to do the research itself.
+Scientific efforts and progress are only useful to society if findings are accessible, understood, and acted upon accordingly.
+The COVID-19 pandemic has been an eye-opening testament to this -- where lack of understanding in the dynamic scientific progress perpetuated the public health crisis.

-Organize your courses by years, topics, or universities, however you like!
+I created easy-to-understand animated explainer videos, the most notable of which are COVID-19 explainer videos commissioned by multiple departments at Yale.
+Some are featured below

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">
     <a href="https://medicine.yale.edu/media-player/covid-19-an-illustrated-scientific-summary-1/">
-        {% include figure.html path="assets/img/1.jpg" title="example image" class="img-fluid rounded z-depth-1" %}
+        {% include figure.html path="assets/img/covidOG.jpg" title="example image" class="img-fluid rounded z-depth-1" %}
       </a>
     </div>
     <div class="col-sm mt-3 mt-md-0">